Riven Build Guide by Seth346

 Creep score is incredibly essential to absolutely everything you do.
 Many top Riven players are incredibly dedicated to csing.
 Sometimes racking up 10+ cs/min for the game.
 While cs is incredibly important, a huge health advantage will secure future cs with no risk involved.
 If a great opportunity to trade arrives make sure to take it to secure that health lead.

 I've prepared a video to help you learn how to cs if you average below 8/minute, but this is just one of the ways of improving your cs.
 People have many other methods and you basically need to practice with all of them.

 Camps aren't as worthwhile as they used to be for laners, but a red buff is always worth it.
 Also if you're in a position to proxy where leaving lane will not cost you anything, that's always a good option for what to do.
 Another great option is herald.
 Killing herald now gives you 300g and a chunk of xp if you do it alone.
 It is better to do it with your jungler for the added safety and likelihood of finishing it, but in some circumstances if their jg comes you just kill them.

 3. Enemy Jungler

-If you can also kill the enemy jungler or at least force them to back without taking too many risks yourself suddenly you've impacted the entire map, not just your island.
-Taking a red buff and killing a jungle on their first clear isn't irrational and this is a game ending play.
-The enemy jungler may just afk off of it, or be a level or two behind the entire game.
+If you can also kill the enemy jungler or at least force them to back without taking too much risk yourself.
+If you succeed, suddenly you've impacted the entire map, not just your 'island'.

 4. Killing Your Laner